minyki-1/custom-react-ts/README.md

 <br>

-## yarn-berry (If you develop to use a Typescript, there will be an error)
+## yarn-berry (If you use Typescript to develop, there will be an error)
 ### `npm install -g yarn` to install last version of yarn
 ### `delete package.json, yarn.lock in User` to set up yarn berry before
 ### `yarn set version berry` to set yarn berry